The page covers:

 In addition to the statues and reliefs with which Algardi decorated the casino and the fountains, other ancient works of art were placed here and there along the alleys and in the gardens.
 Most of them have been replaced by copies.

 Nature and art was a combined category which attracted XVIIth century artists; its origin can perhaps be found in some unfinished statues by Michelangelo.
-Fontana di Trevi is a typical example of this mix, which can also be observed in Villa Pamphilj.
+Fontana di Trevi is a typical example of this mix, which can be noticed also at Villa Pamphilj.

 Move to page two.